 - 2006 - Kaufman Container relocates corporate headquarters, combining two facilities under one roof.
 The new location has increased warehouse and decorating space, and allows for a more efficient means of operating our business.

-- 2012 - Currently, Kaufman Container operates with offices and warehouses in three locations strategically placed throughout the Midwest, with a state-of-the-art decorating facility at our corporate headquarters in Cleveland.
+- 2012 - Currently, Kaufman Container operates with offices and warehouses in three locations strategically placed throughout the Midwest, with a in-house decorating facility at our corporate headquarters in Cleveland.
 Kaufman has become a major packaging supplier in North America, servicing a variety of customers, large and small, in a wide array of markets.